Ali Bozer

 Ali Hüsrev Bozer (28 July 1925 – 30 September 2020) was a Turkish politician and academic of commercial law.

 Biography

 Bozer was born in Ankara, Turkey.
-At first a member of the Nationalist Democracy Party (MDP), then of the Motherland Party (ANAP), he served as deputy prime minister in the Turgut Özal's and Yıldırım Akbulut's cabinets and was minister of foreign affairs.
-He was one of the founders of Oyak-Renault, automotive company in Turkey (1969) and was chairman of the board of Oyak-Renault from 1991 to 1995.
+At first a member of the Nationalist Democracy Party (MDP), then of the Motherland Party (ANAP), he served as Deputy Prime Minister in the Turgut Özal's and Yıldırım Akbulut's cabinets and was Minister of Foreign Affairs.
+He was one of the founders of Oyak-Renault, automotive company in Turkey (1969) and served as chairman of the board of Oyak-Renault from 1991 to 1995.

 Bozer was the father of Coca-Cola Eurasia Group President Ahmet Bozer.
 He died on 30 September 2020, after contracting COVID-19 during the COVID-19 pandemic in Turkey.
 He was laid to rest two days later, at Karşıyaka Cemetery in Ankara.